JustAn0therDev/black-marlin/README.md

 Feel free to open issues and fork as you feel like it.
 I'll be happy to help in any case.

 ### How to compile:
 The program can be compiled in any way as long as it supports threads (expiring keys in the main library and `cpphttplib`), is targeting the C++17 standard and includes OpenSSL.
 The recommended way to compile the program is using CMake.
-It is already configured in the repo and can be done both on Windows and Linux.

 ### How to test:
 `cd` to `unittests` directory and run the `run_unittests.sh` bash file. **Any other modules to be tested have to be added to the mentioned file**.